 Liberal arts colleges and universities are part of an evolving educational landscape.
-Between financial changes, rising competition and an emphasis on social impact, liberal arts educators have long insisted that, instead of teaching technical skills, they teach students how to think.
+Amid considerations like financial changes, rising competition, and an emphasis on social impact, liberal arts educators have long insisted that, instead of teaching technical skills, they teach students how to think.

 In the face of these changes, liberal arts colleges have had to make changes to keep up with the demands of a growing workforce and educational marketplace.
-The Boston Globe reported that Colby-Sawyer College, a small liberal arts college in New Hampshire, had to remove English and Philosophy from its course offerings.
+Emblematic of the shifting landscape, the Boston Globe reported that Colby-Sawyer College, a small liberal arts college in New Hampshire, had to remove English and Philosophy from its course offerings.
 What does this mean for the future of the liberal arts education?

 The most recent survey from Inside Higher Ed explored this debate, measuring the response from Chief Academic Officers (CAOs) on the changing role of a liberal arts education.
-They believe that the rise of STEM offerings should not overshadow liberal arts subjects like literature, philosophy and art.
-Seventy-seven percent in Private or Nonprofit institutions believed that liberal arts are essential to undergraduate programs.
+They believe that the rise of STEM offerings should not overshadow liberal arts subjects like literature, philosophy, and art.
+In fact, 77% of private or nonprofit institutions believed that liberal arts are essential to undergraduate programs.

 The role of cross-discipline education